MyZenKey/shortener/README.md

 for example bitly.com and tinyurl.com.

-In this challenge you will be creating your own URL shortener with 2 front ends react and angualar, springboot and redis as a database.
+In this challenge you will be creating your own URL shortener with 2 front ends react and angular, springboot api and a redis as a database.